These highly-effective and easy classroom organization ideas will keep your elementary classroom tidy, organized, and running efficiently.

 Review expectations with students about when they can and cannot access their backpacks.

-All of these easy classroom organization ideas and tips for an elementary classroom will have your classroom running efficiently in no time!
+These easy classroom organization ideas and tips for an elementary setting will have your little corner of the school running efficiently in no time!

 Happy teaching and learning!

 WHAT TO READ NEXT…

 - Trying to figure out how to best organize student supplies?
 Take into account these considerations: community supplies vs. individual supplies.

 - Get more cool ideas for staying organized at work with these teacher back-to-school hacks.